MasterKale/SimpleWebAuthn-homepage/docs/packages/server.md

 ## MetadataService

-Metadata statements maintained by the FIDO Alliance can be referenced during attestation to cross-reference additional information about authenticators that may be used with SimpleWebAuthn.
+Metadata statements maintained by the FIDO Alliance can be referenced during registration to cross-reference additional information about authenticators that may be used with SimpleWebAuthn.
 These statements contain cryptographically-signed "guarantees" about authenticators and what they are capable of, according to their manufacturer.

 This package includes support for [FIDO Metadata Service (MDS)](https://fidoalliance.org/metadata/) metadata statements via `MetadataService`: